 - Submit your CSR to a certificate authority (CA) for validation.

 After validation, the CA returns the trusted SSL certificate, which you can import to complete and enable the custom domain.
-See Importing the CA response.
+See Adding an SSL certificate.